-The analysis of this research study conducted in two different phases.
+The analysis of this research study was conducted in two different phases.

 Phase 1: Analyzing the relationship between family encouragement and studying a computing field for female students with four different ethnicities (Table 1).
-As it is illustrated on table below we were not able to find any significant relation between family and encouragement towards computing on different racial groups for female students.
+As it is illustrated on table below, we were not able to find any significant relationship between family and encouragement towards computing fields on different racial groups for female students.

 Family Encouragement Towards Computing

 Chi-Square P-value df

 White 0.7113 0.399 1

 Black 0.0022 0.9622 1

 Hispanic 1.2231 0.2687 1

 Asian 1.0914 0.2962 1

+Tab le 1

 Phase 2: Analyzing the relationship between friends and encouragement towards studying a computing field for female students with four different ethnicities (Table 2).
-The below table demonstrated a highly significant relationship on friend's impact on White female students towards the field of computing
+The following table demonstrates a highly significant relationship on friends' impact on White female students towards the field of computing.

-Friends En Friends Encouragement Towards Computing
+Friends Encouragement Towards Computing

 Chi-Square P-value df

 White 9.7316 0.0018 1

 Black 0.6685 0.4135 1

 Hispanic 0.3298 0.5657 1

 Asian 0.7962 0.3722 1